 Engage service provider to simplify CAD data

-The reduction of CAD data requires specialist knowledge or a lot of experience and appropriate software and hardware to process the complex data sets.
-Original CAD product data (no shrink-wrap or welded models), which can quickly be several hundred MBytes in size, must often be reduced to 1:100 or even a 1:1000 of the original amount of data, while at the same time preserving installation space, planning information including a high-quality representation for identifying the equipment.
+The reduction of CAD data requires engineering knowledge or a lot of experience and appropriate software and hardware to process the complex data sets.
+Original CAD product data (no shrink-wrap or welded models), which can quickly be several hundred MBytes in size, must often be reduced to 1:100 or even a 1:1000 of the original amount of data, while at the same time preserving installation space, factory planning information including a high-quality representation for identifying the equipment.